Hungary through Hungarian Cinema

 Students get acquainted with some of the most outstanding feature films produced in Hungary.
 After a short introduction to the earliest years of filmmaking in Hungary, works produced during communism as well as more recent films made after the democratic transition will be screened and discussed.

-The course will also introduce the current trends in contemporary documentary filmmaking that concentrate on presenting various aspects of the life of the poor in Hungary, with special attention to Roma and other ethnic minorities.
+The course will also introduce the current trends in contemporary filmmaking that concentrate on presenting various aspects of the life of the poor in Hungary, with special attention to Roma and other ethnic minorities.
 Another trend of films presents typical or extraordinary stories from the present (e.g. how young people struggle to find their place in contemporary Hungarian society, etc.).
+During the course students get acquainted with the most important elements of cinematic language, film industry and filmmaking.

 Method of Instruction:

-Students will be encouraged to collect experiences on their own and to prepare short accounts of filmmakers to be discussed in class.
+Students will be encouraged to collect experiences on their own and to prepare short accounts of films and filmmakers to be discussed in class.

 Parts of films mentioned will be watched as illustrations during the discussions.